juangamella/aicp/README.md

 - `n_workers`: Size of the process pool on which to run experiments in parallel.
 Setting it to `-1` uses as many workers as cores are visible to the parent python process.
 Default is `1`, ie. running experiments sequentially.
 - `batch_size`: Size of the experiment batches which are submitted to the worker pool.
 A lower batch size reduces the maximum size of allocated memory (useful if running experiments with large graphs, see [this post](https://stackoverflow.com/questions/26520781/multiprocessing-pool-whats-the-difference-between-map-async-and-imap)), but increases overhead.
 Defaults to `20000`.
-- `runs`: Number of runs performed over each test case, each initialized with different random seeds.
+- `runs`: Number of times the policies are run over each SCM, each initialized with a different random seed.
 Default is `1`.
 - `max_iter`: Maximum number of iterations for which to run each experiment, i.e. maximum number of interventions performed by each policy.
 Defaults to `-1`, which sets this value to `p_max` (see below).
 - `tag`: User-defined label appended to the filename.
 It has no effect on the experiments, and is disabled by default.
 - `random_state`: Sets the random seed, to allow for reproducibility.
 Consecutive calls with the same parameters should yield the same results.
 Defaults to `42`.